Wildlife Technician Jobs in USA with Visa Sponsorship

 What degree do I need for wildlife technician visa sponsorship?

 Most employers require a bachelor's degree in wildlife biology, ecology, environmental science, or closely related field.
 Some positions accept zoology or natural resources degrees.
-The degree must directly relate to wildlife management and research functions to satisfy H-1B specialty occupation requirements.
+The degree must directly relate to wildlife management and research functions to satisfy H-1B visa specialty occupation requirements.

 Which employers sponsor wildlife technicians for work visas?